582-41B-VA/assessments/lia/README.md

    5. Fix merge conflicts, if any.

-   6. Update your remote feature branch with `git push`.
+   6. Update your remote feature branch with `git push --force`.

-7. Delete the remote feature branch (Code → main → view all branches → trash icon).
+8. Delete the remote feature branch (Code → main → view all branches → trash icon).

-8. Back in your terminal, switch to your local main branch with `git checkout main`.
+9. Back in your terminal, switch to your local main branch with `git checkout main`.

-9. Sync your local main branch with the remote main branch using `git pull`.
+10. Sync your local main branch with the remote main branch using `git pull`.

-10. Delete your local feature branch with `git branch -D <branch-name>`.
+11. Delete your local feature branch with `git branch -D <branch-name>`.

-11. Repeat for every feature.
+12. Repeat for every feature.

 ## Assessment criteria